 Portland protesters flood police precinct, chant about burning it down

-Portland has seen nearly 50 days of protests
+Portland has seen 50 days of protests

 Hundreds of protesters took to the streets surrounding a Portland, Ore., police precinct on Thursday night, blocking traffic and chanting about burning it down, according to social media and a local report.